benjbuch/octo_waffle/part_01-basic_interactions.md

     > _

 In the absence of the prompt, R is busy with calculations.
-Anything you type in meanwhile, will be evaluated *after* the current command has completed.
+Anything you type meanwhile, will be evaluated *after* the current command has completed.

 In case a line is (syntactically) incomplete after you hit the return